-Cross training refers to a training routine that uses different forms of exercise, apart from the normal drills commonly associated with a sport.
-Cross training is often utilized for many reasons, including weather changes, facility and equipment availability, and most commonly, for injury rehabilitation purposes.
+Cross training refers to a training routine that uses different forms of exercise apart from the normal drills commonly associated with a sport.
+Cross training is often utilized for many reasons.
+This includes weather changes, facility and equipment availability, and most commonly, for injury rehabilitation purposes.

-Although it is necessary for athletes to train specifically for their sport in order to excel, most include cross training as part of their regime to maintain a high level of overall fitness.
-Besides providing a break from the normal impact of training in the sport, thereby allowing muscles, tendons, bones, joints and ligaments a brief break, these exercises also target muscles from a different angle or resistance and work to balance an athlete.
+It is necessary for athletes to train specifically for their sport in order to excel.
+However, most include cross-training as part of their regime to maintain a high level of overall fitness.
+They provide a break from the normal impact of training in the sport, thereby allowing muscles, tendons, bones, joints and ligaments a brief break.
+These exercises also target muscles from a different angle or resistance and work to balance an athlete.
 For example, you could alternate jogging and swimming during the week, and play a game of tennis on the weekend.
-All three are aerobic activities and use similar muscles, but in different ways.
+All three are aerobic activities and use similar muscles but in different ways.

-Cross training is a great way to condition different muscle groups, develop a new set of skills, and even challenge the body after hitting a fitness plateau.
+Cross-training is a great way to condition different muscle groups, develop a new set of skills, and even challenge the body after hitting a fitness plateau.
 A fitness plateau is reached when there is no apparent improvement in performance even though the intensity of the practice remains the same.
-This usually results after months of the same exercises, allowing the body to be extremely efficient at performing those movements, and thus, limiting the amount of overall fitness achieved and actual conditioning obtained.
+This usually results after months of the same exercises; allowing the body to be extremely efficient at performing those movements.
+Thus, this limits the amount of overall fitness achieved and actual conditioning obtained.

-Reduces exercise boredom - variety of activities to choose rather than the same drill.
+- Reduces exercise boredom – a variety of activities to choose from rather than the same drill.

-Cross training can significantly reduce injuries caused by repetitive strain.
-Cross training gives the commonly used muscles in the sport some respite from the stresses exerted each day by reducing the amount of stress placed on weight bearing joints, muscles and tendons.
+Cross-training can significantly reduce injuries caused by repetitive strain.
+Cross-training gives the commonly used muscles in the sport some respite from the stresses exerted each day by reducing the amount of stress placed on weight-bearing joints, muscles and tendons.
 The muscles may still be worked, even intensely, but without the normal impact or from a different angle.
 This allows the muscles to recover from the wear and tear built up over a season.
 This active rest is a much better recovery tool than total rest and forces the body to adapt to different stimuli.
-For example, in sports that depends heavily on running, swimming can be used as a cross training tool to reduce the stresses placed on the body, yet continuing to work the same muscles.
+For example, in sports that depend heavily on running, swimming can be used as a cross-training tool to reduce the stresses placed on the body, yet continuing to work the same muscles.